thesofproject/sof-docs/architectures/dsp/index.rst

 This is not yet a guide for architecure porting, but in general are two ways to add support for new DSP architectures to SOF.

 #.
-Write a new Hardware Astraction Layer (HAL) for your DSP.
+Write a new Hardware Abstraction Layer (HAL) for your DSP.

 #.
 Use an existing RTOS that supports your DSP architecture as a HAL for SOF.